Skip to main content

 Global Enterprise BA (Hons)

-Through the application of real-world scenarios, creative dialogue, bespoke industry insights, rich international collaboration opportunities and work-based experience, this course develops global entrepreneurs and managers.
+Through the application of real-world scenarios, creative dialogue, bespoke industry insights, rich international collaboration opportunities and work-based experience, this global enterprise course develops you as an entrepreneurs and manager.

 Course overview